andrew-hipp/cerris-fbd/D_stats/finalForPaper/AAA.testsSummarized.md

 # Tests discussed only in supplement
 Two tests were excluded from the main paper for clarity.
 Results are present in the output files in this repository and discussed in supplemental data 1; tests performed are summarized here:

-## ADDENDUM 1 -- crenata vs. crenata (n = 165): all species potentially introgressing with *Q. crenata* as tested above with each of the *Q. crenata* individuals as sister species
+## Supplemental test 1 -- crenata vs. crenata (n = 165): all species potentially introgressing with *Q. crenata* as tested above with each of the *Q. crenata* individuals as sister species

+Reported in Supplemental Table S6, as "Supplemental Test 1"

 -   p4 - Q. chenii, Q. variabilis, and Q. acutissima as outgroups
 -   p3 - sect.
 Aegilops, Q. cerris, and sect.
 Libani as possible introgressors